official-stockfish/Stockfish/README.md

 Nevertheless, a helpful resource.

 * The latest source can always be found on [GitHub](https://github.com/official-stockfish/Stockfish).
-Discussions about Stockfish take place in the [FishCooking](https://groups.google.com/forum/#!forum/fishcooking) group and engine testing is done on [Fishtest](https://tests.stockfishchess.org/tests).
+Discussions about Stockfish take place these days mainly in the [FishCooking](https://groups.google.com/forum/#!forum/fishcooking) group and on the [Stockfish Discord channel](https://discord.gg/nv8gDtt).
+The engine testing is done on [Fishtest](https://tests.stockfishchess.org/tests).
 If you want to help improve Stockfish, please read this [guideline](https://github.com/glinscott/fishtest/wiki/Creating-my-first-test) first, where the basics of Stockfish development are explained.